MicrosoftDocs/office-developer-client-docs/docs/visio/moderncomments-element-visiodocument_type-complextypevisio-xml.md

 title: "ModernComments element (VisioDocument_Type complexType) (Visio XML)"

-ms.date: 18/02/2022
+ms.date: 02/18/2022
 description: "Specifies properties used to identify the parent comment and mentions present in the comments in a drawing."
 ---

 # ModernComments element (VisioDocument_Type complexType) (Visio XML)

-Specifies properties used to identify the parent comments and mentions present in the comments in a drawing.
+Specifies properties used to identify the parent comment of the comments and mentions present in the comments in a drawing.

 ## Element information